SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/logging/readme.md

       to: "logger.log(Level.INFO, {{{ arguments.0 }}})"
 ~~~~~~~~

 I don't have to remember the mustache format.
 I used the `Show Variables` in the GUI to show me the argument and double clicked on it.
-Then the GUI filled in the appropriate matching moustache template.
+Then the GUI filled in the appropriate matching mustache template.

 **Insert Screenshot of the GUI with Variables**